Building The Kingdom

 Guarantees and Expectations of Work

 Within the estimate for your roof replacement, a section that discusses workmanship guarantees, materials guarantees, and cleanup expectations should be included.
+Remember, it’s OK to deliberate before moving forward and check out the details of the warranty or guarantees you’re being offered.

 Warranty